-Open Letter to My Priest – Seeking Spiritual Guidance.
+Open Letter to My Priests – Seeking Spiritual Guidance.

 The Divine Plan – a Pope and a President united in faith secretly set out together to bring down the evil Soviet empire, the dreadful Berlin Wall and murderous Communist-Marxist bloc that had plagued the world for nearly a century.
 They succeed.
 Without a shot fired.
 One of the greatest peaceful triumphs of freedom in history.
 How?

 Today, humanity is being rapidly overtaken by a dark culture of persecution, a global Marxist-Communist revolution masquerading as humanitarianism.
 Will it topple our government?
 Our churches?
 Very possibly.

 Our Lord suffered persecution.
 Two thousand years on, most every rhythm of western civilization is alive with His moral teachings.
 Deeply transformative and profoundly enduring, His Christianity is why we have civilization at all.
 Christianity’s conscience and moral values flourish everywhere, with or without Christians.

 How do we amend the course of this raging cultural river of persecution and redirect it towards Saint Pope John Paul II’s vision of building a civilization of love?
 Culture, he says.
 Transforming culture.

 How?
 Only when holiness and culture are brought together can the transformation we are seeking begin.